-6.4.3.2 Sequential hit
+6.4.3.2 Sequential reading

-When the read command that is targeted at a sequential address is received after execution of the read commands is completed, the read command transmits the Read requested data to the host system continuing read-ahead without newly allocating the buffer for read.
+The read-ahead operation is performed for the read buffer when the read command that is targeted at a sequential address is received after execution of the read command is completed.

-1) When the sequential read command is received, HAP is set in the sequential address of the last read command, and DAP is set at a present read position as it is.
+- 1. Sequential command immediately after non-sequential command - 1) When the sequential read command is received, DAP and HAP are set in the sequential address of the last read command, and read requested data is read.